buntec/diffodil/README.md

 # Diffodil 🌼

-Git diff in your browser.
+Git diffs in your browser.

+Work in progress! 🚧